trichner/Metropolis/Readme.md

 Type: `filename|array`

-**TODO:** An array of schematics that this configuration will be applied to.
+An array of schematics that this configuration will be applied to.
 Currently defaults to the name of the JSON file.
+This will match any schematic with the same name, no matter what folder it is in, so make sure your names are somewhat unique.
+This will also override any "schematic.json" files that are automatically bootstrapped.

 #### rotate